nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 5: Style, Ethics, and Conduct Standards/README.md

 All bills requesting student fee funding for participation in educational or informational conferences shall include a clause requiring the funded student to submit editorials to all campus newspapers within three weeks of their return.

+## §1.5.1 – Responsibility and Accountability of UCSU Officials

+**Enacted by** 61 LCB 08 (2004, “Proper Impeachment Proceedings”)

+**Text:**

+(a) UCSU Officials are responsible for the duties, powers, and obligations entrusted to them upon appointment or election.

+(b) These responsibilities must be upheld throughout their term of office.

+## §1.5.2 – Standards for Impeachability

+**Enacted by** 61 LCB 08 (2004, “Proper Impeachment Proceedings”)

+**Text:**

+(a) Any UCSU Official may be subject to impeachment upon a showing that their actions meet one or more of the following criteria:

+> (i) Abuse of power, or failure to use power appropriately or responsibly.
+> (ii) Negligence or misconduct, including actions which violate the Constitution, Legislation, or any other UCSU rules.
+> (iii) Failure to perform required duties or fulfill obligations as defined by their position.